Skip to main content

 What does this internal struggle feel like?
 Initially, it can be subtle.
 You might experience periods of fatigue, especially after meals, as your body struggles with inefficient energy management.
 You might notice increased cravings for carbohydrates as your cells, despite being surrounded by glucose in the blood, are not getting the fuel they need efficiently.

 This is the cruel paradox of insulin resistance.
 Over time, the pancreas may begin to lose its ability to produce such high levels of insulin.
-As insulin production wanes or the resistance becomes too great to overcome, levels begin to climb, first manifesting as impaired glucose tolerance and eventually progressing to type 2 diabetes.
+As insulin production wanes or the resistance becomes too great to overcome, blood glucose levels begin to climb, first manifesting as impaired glucose tolerance and eventually progressing to type 2 diabetes.

 This entire process originates from a single hormonal signal being amplified far beyond its intended volume.
 Understanding this fundamental antagonism between elevated GH and insulin function is the first principle in comprehending the cascade of metabolic consequences that follows.
 It provides a clear, biological explanation for the symptoms you may be experiencing, connecting your personal journey to the underlying physiological mechanisms.
 Your body is not failing; it is responding predictably to a state of profound imbalance.